 It couldn’t be that your comparing of me to “what I could be'” is more often the source of your pain than anything I do or do not do?

 It’s very understandable, you’ll be told; “They” can make you crazy.
 You’ll toss out the occasional “I’m not perfect, either.”
 But you wield the weapon of our symptomology while your own lack of perfection remains concealed.
 Not very much of a level playing field, is it?

 They extoll your virtues—what you put up with. poor dear.
 It’s chaos and madness—the terror of the roller coaster.
 For me to cry, to rage, to acknowledge what is being done and how my reputation is being shredded will only bring on yet another accusation of self-pity.
 I am evil by nature.
 Tis my nature, said the scorpion.

-I Care About Your Pain But I am Not Credible
+My Caring About Your Pain Is Not Credible

 I actually care that you are in pain.
 I’d like to help, I’d like to share with you so that you could understand perhaps where you are mischaracterizing, where you can push for more, and how you can be more effective.